jdwallace12/pine-tree-magick/src/content/ritual/full-moon-in-gemini.md

 price: 8.88
 payPalButtonId: N5SATHTNU4MAQ
 ---
-Pine Tree Magick’s Full Moon in Gemini Ritual will provide you with everything you need to leverage this powerful lunation, including altar suggestions, guided meditations, journal prompts, incantations, and a bespoke manifestation ritual tailored to the astrological landscape.
+Pine Tree Magick’s Full Moon in Gemini Ritual will provide you with everything you need to leverage this powerful lunation, including altar suggestions, two guided video meditations, journal prompts, incantations, and a bespoke manifestation ritual tailored to the astrological landscape.
 This ritual can be performed within 3 days of the Full Moon on your own schedule.